Japan women's national football team: 2023 World Cup

-Paris 2024 Olympic Women's Football Tournament
+2024 Summer Olympics

 After eliminating North Korea in the third round of the 2024 AFC Women's Olympic Qualifying Tournament, the Nadeshiko Japan returned to qualify for an Olympic Games for the first time since London 2012 (they failed to qualify for the Rio 2016 Games).
 In the first match against Spain, they opened the score with a beautiful free-kick shoot from Aoba Fujino, but the Spanish came back by winning 2-1 with the goals of Aitana Bonmatí and Mariona Caldentey.
 Against Brazil in the second match, the Nadeshiko was losing the match by 1-0 until the final stoppage time when a penalty kick of Saki Kumagai and a 40-meter goal shot from Momoko Tanikawa turned the match around and prevented Japan from being eliminated in the group stage until then.

 In the last match of the group phase against Nigeria, the Japanese qualified to the quarter-finals winning the Nigerians by 3-1 with goals from Maika Hamano, Mina Tanaka and a free-kick from Hikaru Kitagawa.
 Although they made a great match against United States in the quarter-finals, Japan was eliminated losing to the Americans by 1-0 due to a goal of Trinity Rodman in extra time.
 At the end, Nadeshiko Japan end the Paris campaign in the fifth place, the best of the non-semifinalists.

+Nils Nielsen era (2025-present)

+In mid-December 2024, JFA head coach Futoshi Ikeda stepped down, and Greenland-born Danish coach Nils Nielsen took over as head coach for the Nadeshikos.
+Nielsen also brought in Australian U-20 coach Leah Blayney as one of the assistant managers of the JFA.
+His style of play included bringing out the ruthlessness needed from the Japanese to win games.

+2025 SheBelieves Cup and first title won

+Japan was invited alongside Australia and Colombia to the 2025 SheBelievesCup in the United States.
+As the tournament reverted back to the round-robin style format, the top-placed team was the winner.
+Japan started against Australia and easily dominated the game with a 4-0 thrashing of the Matildas with goals by Mina Tanaka (2), Maika Hamano, and Moeka Minami.
+Japan went on to win against Colombia 4-1 with an instant super goal from Momoko Tanikawa eighteen seconds into the game.
+Mina Tanaka then scored the second from a corner kick by Tanikawa.
+Japan conceded from a counterattack by the Colombians, however in the second half, a goal from Maika Hamano and a penalty kick finished by Mina Tanaka sealed it for the Nadeshikos.